ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v35.md

 ## New and updated documentation
 {: #relnotes_v35-updated-doc}

-* (Updated on Mar 6, 2020) The [Financial Services Sector Cloud reference architecture](/docs/services/vmwaresolutions?topic=vmware-solutions-fss-overview) is now available in the *Reference* section of the user documentation.
+* (Updated on 6 Mar 2020) The [Financial Services Sector Cloud reference architecture](/docs/vmwaresolutions?topic=vmware-solutions-fss-overview) is now available in the *Reference* section of the user documentation.
 * Documentation is now provided about the products and versions that are supported in the current release of {{site.data.keyword.vmwaresolutions_short}}.
-For more information, see [Product compatibility guide](/docs/services/vmwaresolutions?topic=vmware-solutions-vmware-comp-guide).
+For more information, see [Product compatibility guide](/docs/vmwaresolutions?topic=vmware-solutions-vmware-comp-guide).
-* Various updates are made for the [{{site.data.keyword.vmwaresolutions_short}} API](https://cloud.ibm.com/apidocs/vmware-solutions) and the  [{{site.data.keyword.vmwaresolutions_short}} Shared API](https://cloud.ibm.com/apidocs/vmware-solutions-shared).
+* Various updates are made for the [{{site.data.keyword.vmwaresolutions_short}} API](https://cloud.ibm.com/apidocs/vmware-solutions) and the {{site.data.keyword.vmwaresolutions_short}} Shared API](https://cloud.ibm.com/apidocs/vmware-solutions-shared).

 ## User interface updates and enhancements
 {: #relnotes_v35-ui}